thoughtram/angular-master-class-forms-lab-descriptions/exercise-1_create-template-driven-form.md

 ## Tasks

-1. Create a new component **ContactCreatorComponent** using angular-cli
+1. Create a new component **ContactsCreatorComponent** using angular-cli

     ```
     $ ng generate component contacts-creator